Records of the Three Kingdoms

-The Records of the Three Kingdoms is the main source of influence for the 14th century historical novel Romance of the Three Kingdoms, considered one of the great four novels of Chinese classical literature.
+The Records are the primary source of information for the 14th-century historical novel Romance of the Three Kingdoms, considered to be one of the four classic novels emblematic of written vernacular Chinese.

-Major chunks of the records have been translated into English, but the tome has yet to be fully translated.
+While large subsections of the work have been selected and translated into English, the entire corpus has yet to receive an unabridged English translation.

 Origin and structure

-The Records of the Grand Historian, Book of Han and Book of the Later Han, and the Records of the Three Kingdoms make up the four early historical texts of the Twenty-Four Histories canon.
-The Records of the Three Kingdoms, also known as Sanguozhi, contains 65 volumes and about 360,000 Chinese characters broken into three books.
-The Book of Wei contains 30 volumes, the Book of Shu 15 volumes, while the Book of Wu contains 20 volumes.
-Each volume is organised in the form of one or more biographies.
+The Book of Han and Records of the Three Kingdoms join the original Han-era universal history Records of the Grand Historian to constitute the first three entries in the Twenty-Four Histories canon, with each work cementing the new genre's literary and historiographical qualities as established by Sima Qian.
+The Records of the Three Kingdoms consist of 65 fascicles divided into three books—one per eponymous kingdom—totaling around 360,000 Chinese characters in length.
+The Book of Wei, Book of Shu, and Book of Wu receive 30 fascicles, 15 fascicles, and 20 fascicles respectively.
+Each fascicle is organised in the form of one or more biographies.

-The author Chen Shou, was born in present-day Nanchong, Sichuan, in the state of Shu Han.
+The author Chen Shou was born in present-day Nanchong, Sichuan, then in the state of Shu Han.
 After the Conquest of Shu by Wei in 263, he became an official historian under the government of the Jin dynasty, and created a history of the Three Kingdoms period.
 After the Conquest of Wu by Jin in 280, his work received the acclaim of senior minister Zhang Hua.

-Prior to the Jin dynasty, both the states of Cao Wei and Wu has already composed their own official histories, such as the Book of Wei by Wang Chen, the Weilüe by Yu Huan, and the Book of Wu by Wei Zhao.
+Prior to the Jin dynasty, both the states of Cao Wei and Wu has already composed their own official histories: the Book of Wei by Wang Chen, Xun Yi, and Ruan Ji; and the Book of Wu by Wei Zhao, Hua He, Xue Ying, Zhou Zhao (周昭), and Liang Guang (梁廣).
+Additionally, Yu Huan had completed his privately compiled history of Wei, the Weilüe.
 Chen Shou used these texts as the foundation of the Records of the Three Kingdoms.
-However, since the state of Shu lacked documents about its history, the Book of Shu in the Records was composed by Chen Shou himself based on his personal memories of his early life in Shu and other primary sources he collected, such as the writings of Zhuge Liang.
+However, since the state of Shu lacked an official history bureau, the Book of Shu in the Records was composed by Chen Shou himself based on his earlier personal notes about events in Shu and other primary sources he collected, such as his previously compiled writings of Zhuge Liang.

-The Records of the Three Kingdoms used the year 220 AD—which marks the end of the Han dynasty—as the year in which the state of Wei was established.
+The Records of the Three Kingdoms used the year 220 CE—when the last emperor of the Han dynasty was forced to abdicate to Cao Pi—as the year in which the Wei dynasty was established.
 The Records refer to the rulers of Wei as 'Emperors' and those of Shu and Wu as 'Lords' or by their personal names.